NiteshPros/Java-demo/README.md

 Below here are some of my java project exercise codes, I would like to share it with everyone, hope that we are able to improve with everyone!

+This is just to check the jenkins webhook!!!

 ## Java Projects

 * [swagger2-boot-starter](https://github.com/HelloWorld521/swagger2-boot-starter)